State Highway 3 (New Zealand): Route

 The highway leaves SH 1C at Hamilton, and initially heads south through farmland, passing through Te Awamutu.
 Sections of this stretch of the road are four-laned, but not divided carriageway.
-From Ōtorohanga it follows the valley of the Waipā River to Te Kuiti.
+From Ōtorohanga it follows the valley of the Waipā River to Te Kūiti.
 The road then turns southwest through sparsely settled farmland, crossing several ridges before following the Awakino gorge to reach the coast, which it follows around the North Taranaki Bight.
 At the Tongaporutu River the highway turns inland to avoid coastal cliffs and climbs over Mount Messenger before descending via the Mimi River valley to return to the coast near Urenui.
-Bypassing Waitara, it reaches New Plymouth then turns inland, passing to the east of Mount Taranaki via Inglewood, Stratford and Eltham to Hawera.
+Bypassing Waitara, it reaches New Plymouth then turns inland, passing to the east of Mount Taranaki via Inglewood, Stratford and Eltham to Hāwera.